oancholarevelo/interniskolar/README.md

 ## Getting Started

 1. Visit the portal website
-2. Sign up with your PUP email address
+2. Sign up with your email address:
+   - Students: Use your university email or Gmail
+   - Administrators: Use institutional email only
 3. Verify your email through the link sent to your inbox
 4. Complete your profile with your name and upload your resume
 5. Start browsing companies and tracking your applications!